What the study found

 - Research title:

-- Caregiver intervention linked to better mental health outcomes
+- Caregiver intervention was linked to better mental health and lower stress

 - Authors: